 depending on whether we want to add or remove the favourite.

-It is important to know that reducers never simply update the state
+It is important to know that reducers never simply update the state, they must

 applied.
 This concept is called "immutability" and it is how Redux knows wether